Mitchell family: Family members

 Peggy Mitchell's sister, Sal, occasionally appears but is not a blood relation to the main Mitchell family.
+Tucker Mitchell was referenced at Sal's funeral in 2024.

 Reception

 The Mitchells won the Best Family accolade at the 2006 Inside Soap Awards.
 They received a nomination in the same category at the 2009 ceremony.

 In 2019, Rebecca Koncienzcy of the Liverpool Echo called the Mitchells "one of the soap's most iconic families", and said: "The Mitchells have dominated storylines in the award-winning soap for decades and show no sign of stopping with the Sharon's affair with Keanu set to explode this Christmas."

+The Mitchell family was longlisted for "Best Family" for the 2023 Inside Soap Awards.